desgeeko/svgoban/README.md

 * `shapeLabels(size)` returns an array of 4*size pseudo-text
 * `shapeStones(size, positions)` returns an array of size*size pseudo-circles (stones and placeholders)
 * `shapeStone(size, intersection, color)` returns 1 pseudo-circle
-* `shapeLastPlayed(size, intersection, positions)` returns 1 pseudo-circle to mark last move
+* `shapeMarkers(size, markers, positions)` returns an array of pseudo-elements drawing triangles, squares,...
 * `shapeArea(hideMargin)` returns a view box that may include the margin

 ### Styles